wp-pwa/contribute/README.md

 ##### Commit convention

-We follow the [Angular Convential Changelog](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) for commits.
+We follow the [Angular Conventional Changelog](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) for commits.
 Please, review it before commiting.

 To make your life easier, you can use `npm run cz` instead of `git commit`.
 That will launch [commitizen](http://commitizen.github.io/cz-cli/) with the configuration we use, so you just have to answer to its questions.